What Are Coin Hours?

 Simply put, Coin Hours are the “fuel” for Skycoin.

-Holding Skycoin in a Sky wallet automatically generates Coin Hours at a rate of 1 Coin Hour per Skycoin per hour.
+Holding Skycoin in a Skycoin wallet automatically generates Coin Hours at a rate of 1 Coin Hour per Skycoin per hour.
+They are earned passively and for free on the blockchain itself by parking your Skycoin in a Skycoin wallet.
 The most prominent feature of Coin Hours is that they keep the Skywire network free of transaction fees.
 This means no fee-jacking by miners for profit, as commonly seen with Bitcoin.
-It also means that a virtual cat game can’t skyrocket the network transaction fees up 1600%, a recent issue the Ethereum network had to grapple with.
 Users will never have to pay in Skycoin or fiat currency to access and use the network.
 Coin Hours will take care of that for you.

-Coin Hours aren’t just for maintaining zero transaction fees on the network, they will also be used to purchase services, buy bandwidth on Skywire, play games, and more.
+Coin Hours aren’t merely for maintaining zero transaction fees on the network, they are additionally a full cryptocurrency in their own right.
+They may be used to purchase services, buy bandwidth on Skywire, play games, and more.
 Because they will be transactable in various use cases, Coin Hours will also have a monetary value that is set by the market.

-Whether its for utilizing Coin Hours to access a VPN service, expedited packet forwarding, playing online games built on the network, or using them as movie tickets to stream video on sites like Popcorn Time, Skycoin and the Skywire network support these services and more.
+Whether one uses Coin Hours to access a VPN service, to purchase expedited packet forwarding, to play online games built on the network, or using them as “movie tickets” to stream video, Skycoin and the Skywire network support these services and more.

-In addition to accessing resources and features of the network, Coin Hours will hold a monetary value which will eventually be decided by the market.
-The value will also be maintained by an OTC buy-back program for a time, which will allow holders of Coin Hours to trade them in for more Skycoin.
+In addition to accessing resources and features of the network, Coin Hours hold a monetary value which is decided by the market, which allows Coin Hour holders to trade their Coin Hours for other cryptocurrencies or even more Skycoin.
+The launch of Skycoin’s decentralized exchange, the SkyDEX, will make this even easier.

 Keeping It Fair